 - What medicines should I be taking every day (called controller drugs)?
 What should I do if I miss a day or a dose?

-- Which medicines should I take when I am short of breath (called rescue drugs)?
-Is it ok to use these drugs every day?
+- Which medicines should I take when I am short of breath (called quick-relief or rescue drugs)?
+Is it OK to use these drugs every day?

 What shots or vaccinations do I need?

 Are there changes in my diet that will help my COPD?